 3) Compare with other sources dealing with the same topic.

 When you read critically you need to question and engage with the text.
-This takes time and this is why we firstly undertake an initial skimming/scanning of the text to check that it is useful before launching into this deep reading (See Effective Reading).
+This takes time and requires deep reading.
+(You may firstly undertake an initial skimming/scanning of the text to check that it is useful before launching into critical reading, see Effective Reading).

 In order to evaluate the source you are reading, you can ask the following questions:

 What is the evidence used by the source you are using?
 Facts, data, primary sources, other secondary sources?